 There are several ways to get in touch with KDE developers, either generally or for a specific project.
 The most important communications channels are:

-- The #kde-devel channel on Matrix or the freenode IRC, which is where KDE developers chat in real time about their work.
+- The #kde-devel channel on Matrix or the Libera Chat IRC, which is where KDE developers chat in real-time about their work.

 - The kde-devel mailing list is the primary development mailing list.
 Learn more about mailing lists.